DeadCodeGames/DeadForgeExternalData/DeadForgeAssets/articles/deadforge-v2-beta-release/content.md

 - [Epic Games](https://www.epicgames.com/)
 - [itch.io](https://www.itch.io/)

-More storefront support is currently on our backlog, and you can request more storefronts to be supported, as well as make any other suggestions regarding DeadForge, see the _“How can I contribute?”_ section.
+More storefront support is currently on our backlog, and you can request more storefronts to be supported, as well as make any other suggestions regarding DeadForge.
+To learn how, see the _“How can I contribute?”_ section.

 ### “How does this work?”
 If you are interested in knowing how this works, here is a very quick overview: